CH-Bhavani/Online-Examination-System-project-Java/README.md

-# Online Exam Project in Java Swing without database
+# Online Exam Project in Java Swing without  using database

   In this project, there are given 10 questions to play.